 Narcotic Bowel Syndrome (NBS) and Opioid-induced Constipation (OIC)

 Up to 90% of patients with chronic pain receive opioids as a way of treatment to help them obtain some relief from the pain.
 With the increased use of prescribed opioids in the US due to chronic pain, comes the gastrointestinal complications of narcotic bowel syndrome (NBS) and opioid-induced constipation (OIC).
 Narcotic bowel syndrome is linked to the central nervous system.
-NBS can occur in patients with no prior gastrointestinal disorder after they receive high dosages of narcotics due to surgery or chronic pain.
-The increased dosage of narcotics causes contradictory worsening of abdominal pain as you intake them to decrease pain in other areas.
+NBS can occur in people with no prior gastrointestinal disorder after they receive high dosages of narcotics due to surgery or chronic pain.
+The increased dosage of narcotics causes contradictory worsening of abdominal pain as people intake them to decrease pain in other areas.
 OIC is the most common gastrointestinal side effect of taking opioids.

 Opioids affect the entire gut, from the mouth to the anus.
-The intestines are designed so that muscles can squeeze and then release in order to push stool through your gut.
+The intestines are designed so that muscles can squeeze and then release in order to push stool through the gut.
 There are several ways that opioids cause constipation and the usual over-the-counter treatment may help very little or may not help at all.
-Opioid usage slows down the time it takes for food to travel through your intestines by sending messages along the nerves inside your intestines and spine.
-When your intestines squeeze at both ends of the stool, the stool can't go anywhere which causes OIC or NBS.
+Opioid usage slows down the time it takes for food to travel through the intestines by sending messages along the nerves inside your intestines and spine.
+When the intestines squeeze at both ends of the stool, the stool can't go anywhere which causes OIC or NBS.
 Sphincters are muscles that separate one part of your gut from another.
 When the sphincters open, stool passes through.
 Opioids tighten those muscles so that they only open very little or don't open at all.
-Your intestines also naturally absorb some water from your stool as it passes through but when the time frame slows down the passage of the stool, it allows the intestines to absorb more water than it should.
+The intestines also naturally absorb some water from the stool as it passes through but when the time frame slows down the passage of the stool, it allows the intestines to absorb more water than it should.
 With that comes a dry and hard stool.
 All of these things can work together or separately to cause OIC.